element-hq/element-android/docs/_developer_onboarding.md

 The project is split into several modules.
 The main ones are:
 For the app
 - `vector-app`: application entry point;
 - `vector`: legacy application, but now a library.
-In the process of being splitted into several modules;
+In the process of being split into several modules;
 - `vector-config`: this is where all the configuration of the application should occurs.
 Should because we are in the process of migrating all the configuration here;
 - `library/ui-strings`: this is where all the string resources are stored.
 Please refer to [contributing doc](../CONTRIBUTING.md) to know how to make change on this module;
 - `library/ui-styles`: this is where the Android styles are defined.